Photo from Unsplash

 Morning

-This I know, I had rather have God for my banker—than all the Rothschilds.
-My Lord never fails to honor His promises; and when we bring them to His throne, He never sends them back unanswered.
-Therefore I will wait only at His door, for He ever opens it with the hand of munificent grace.
+I would rather have God as my provider than all the riches of the world.
+My Lord never fails to keep His promises, and when we bring them to Him, He answers.
+That’s why I wait at His door, for He always opens it with abundant grace.

 Evening